cygni/cygni-talent-tdd-in-practice/README.md

 easy to maintain and do not break on refactoring.
 This exercise explores different strategies to implement tests for an application with external dependencies.

+## Running the tests

+`./mvnw test` on the command line

+You may also want to set up running the tests in you IDE, in order to more easily visualise what passes and what fails.

 ## Exercise 1
 Your task is to improve the unit tests for `VehicleService.java`.
 In the `src.test.java.se.cygni.talang.quality.application` folder you will find fully implemented